-It should be noted that for the Main Lode Hanging Wall, a single extreme composite was cut.
 No top-caps were applied to the North Lode (Domain 2) or Bifurcation Lode (Domain 3).

-Geostatistical analysis was undertaken in Isatis[TM] software on the capped, declustered gold accumulation variables in 2D space for the Main Lode domain, with robust variogram models delineated and search neighbourhoods optimised by Qualitative Kriging Neighbourhood Analysis (QKNA).
+Geostatistical analysis was undertaken on the gold accumulation variables in 2D space for the Main Lode domain, with robust variogram models delineated plunging 40° to 360°.

-Ordinary Kriging (OK) grade interpolation of capped gold accumulation and TW was undertaken in 2D space using OK (GEOVIA Surpac[TM]) at the parent cell size of 10m × 10m (no sub-celling).
+Ordinary Kriging (OK) grade interpolation of the top cut gold accumulation and TW was undertaken in pseudo-2D space using OK (GEOVIA SurpacTM) at the parent cell size of 10Ym × 10Zm.
+The parent cells are the full width of the model.
 Considerations relating to appropriate block size include drill hole data spacing, conceptual mining method (SMU analysis), variogram continuity ranges and search neighbourhood optimisations.